aquasecurity/starboard/docs/integrations.md

 The number of containers defined by a scan job equals the number of containers defined by the scanned Kubernetes workload, so the cache in this mode is useful only if the workload defines multiple containers.

-Beyond that, frequent downloads from GitHub might lead to [rate limiting][gh-rate-limiting] problem.
+Beyond that, frequent downloads from GitHub might lead to a [rate limiting][gh-rate-limiting] problem.
 The limits are imposed by GitHub on all anonymous requests originating from a given IP.
 To mitigate such problems you can add the `trivy.githubToken` key to the `starboard` secret.